 Career Live-In Nannies are more expensive in the long run.

-The childcare provider is able to drive your child(ren) around
+The childcare provider can drive your child(ren) around

 Domestic caregivers are familiar with American cultures and habits

 It is a lower degree of commitment

 Has a strong command of English

 A trial period is possible with locally recruited live-in nannies

 Your family can establish a long-lasting relationship with the nanny.

 Principles Our Agency Stands Behind when Matching Your Family with a Live-In Childcare Provider